8-lines/blender_PBR/README.md

 2. Photo of the stone should be placed into "images" folder and named "stone.jpg"
 3. Model of the stone should be placed into the root folder (e.g. next to run.bat) and named "stone.obj"

-## Running
+## Running on Windows:
 1. Run "run.bat".
 2. When finished, close the console.
 3. Open "stone.blend" file.
 All done!

-4. Completed object is located in output folder.
+## Running in Docker:
+1. Download "Dockerfile"
+2. Run "docker build ./" inside directory with "Dockerfile".
+3. When finished, run "docker run -it image_id" (you get image_id after successful completion of step 2).
+4. Run "./linux-run.sh"

 ## Structure
 * "images" folder contains generated textures and original image of the stone
-* "images_big" contains enlarged textures
+* "images_big" folder contains enlarged textures
-* "seams_coords.csv" contains coordinates of edges of UV map
+* "seams_coords.csv" folder contains coordinates of edges of UV map
+* "output" folder contains the results